jackfrost13/-Flutter-Data-Parsing/README.md

 ## Expectations And Rewards
 It is expected that you will complete the task in a timely manner.

 You have to read all the articles provided to you.
 Those articles will help you in completing the task.
-Quiz will held after task completion based on the task and resources provided
+Quiz will be held after task completion, based on the task and resources provided

 **_Top performer will get an exciting prize as a token of appreciation_**